SSWConsulting/SSW.Rules.Content/rules/share-your-developer-secrets-securely/rule.md

 ::: greybox

-#### Use Enterprise Secret Management Tool – Keeper/ 1Password/ LastPass/ Hashicorp Vault/ etc..
+#### Use Enterprise Secret Management Tool – Keeper, 1Password, LastPass, Hashicorp Vault, etc...
 (Recommended)

 Enterprise Secret Management tools have are great for storing secrets for various systems across the whole organization.
 This includes developer secrets